 Any member leaving the trade and ceasing from full/partner membership under rule 5c who has completed 10 years or more of continuous membership and is entitled to receive NFRN benefits may, within 6 months apply to become a life member and pay the appropriate fee and may participate in the activities of the branch and district to which he/she belongs as a full/partner member, to District Council level.

-No life Member may stand for election to any position if a full member or Full Partner Member is nominated for that position.
+No Life Member may stand for election to any position if a Full member, Full Partner Member or Affiliate member is nominated for that position.

 This participation is defined as follows